 Metro Transit experienced a decline in ridership of about 75 percent and had to develop ways to ensure employee safety and to create social distancing on buses and trains.
-The courts expanded electronic services but jury trials were suspended until July and only a few are being conducted today.
+The courts expanded electronic services but jury trials were suspended until July and only a few were being conducted in subsequent months.
 The Department of Adult and Juvenile Detention (DAJD) worked with the County's Continuous Improvement Team to apply principles of the Lean management system to reduce the jail population and ensure social distancing.
 This has helped to protect the health of inmates and staff.
-The County Council switched to virtual meetings and will do its budget deliberations remotely this fall.
+The County Council switched to virtual meetings and did its budget deliberations remotely in the fall.